gvwilson/sensibleadventures/bookster/new.md

 The Hett dipped his head.
 "On my blood."

-Uyves waited a heartbeak for the '*sra*' that should have followed.
+Uyves waited a heartbeat for the '*sra*' that should have followed.
 When it didn't, he glanced at Vaszlav.
 "Pretty sure of himself, isn't he?"

 The older Hett dipped his head nervously in apology.
 "He is still new